-On November 3, 2005, Bimini Capital acquired Opteum Financial Services, LLC ("OFS"), and at closing, it became a wholly-owned taxable subsidiary of Bimini Capital.
+On November 3, 2005, Bimini Capital acquired Opteum Financial Services, LLC ("OFS"), and at closing, it became a wholly-owned taxable REIT subsidiary (or "TRS") of Bimini Capital.
 This entity was renamed Orchid Island TRS, LLC ("OITRS") effective July 3, 2007 and then renamed Mortco TRS, LLC ("Mortco") effective March 8, 2011.
 Hereinafter, any historical mention, discussion or references to Opteum Financial Services, LLC, Orchid Island TRS, LLC, OFS or to OITRS (such as in previously filed documents or Exhibits) now means Mortco TRS, LLC or "Mortco."

-As used in this document, discussions related to "Bimini Capital," the parent company, the registrant, and to REIT qualifying activities or the general management of Bimini Capital's portfolio of MBS refer to "Bimini Capital Management, Inc." and its qualified REIT subsidiary.
-Discussions related to Bimini Capital's taxable REIT subsidiary or non-REIT eligible assets refer to Mortco TRS, LLC ("Mortco") and its consolidated subsidiaries.
+As used in this document, discussions related to "Bimini Capital," the parent company, the registrant, and to REIT qualifying activities or the general management of Bimini Capital's portfolio of MBS refer to "Bimini Capital Management, Inc." and its qualified REIT subsidiary, Orchid Island Capital, Inc. ("Orchid").
+Discussions related to Bimini Capital's taxable REIT subsidiaries or non-REIT eligible assets refer to Bimini Advisors, Inc. ("Bimini Advisors") and Mortco and its consolidated subsidiaries.
 Discussions relating to "the Company" refer to the consolidated entity.